liferay/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

 Defining a new WebSocket server endpoint in @product@ is straightforward.
 In your module that defines your WebSocket endpoint, do the following:

-1. If you’re running Liferay Portal 7.0.2 GA3 or earlier, or Liferay Digital Enterprise 7.0 Fix Pack 7 or earlier, add the following property to your `portal-ext.properties` file.
+1. If you're running Liferay Portal 7.0.2 GA3 or earlier, or Liferay Digital Enterprise 7.0 Fix Pack 7 or earlier, add the following property to your `portal-ext.properties` file.
 Otherwise, you can skip this and move on to the next step.